lbussy/keg-cop/docs/planning/index.rst

     - Daisy-Chain Boards: These small boards, one per flowmeter, connect the flowmeter(2) into the system.
 There is an "In" and an "Out" port, creating a chain of up to six sensors.
 The first on the chain is always number one, and so on.
     - Sensor Board: This is a breakout board for connecting up to five temperature sensors.

+The BOM for the electronics may be found on the :doc:`PCB Assembly </pcbassembly/index>` page.

 Flowmeters
 *************